Pregnancy and Postnatal Supplements: An Evidence Based Guide

 The NHS recommends that all pregnant women take 10 micrograms (400IU) of vitamin D daily, particularly during autumn and winter.
 In the UK, vitamin D deficiency during pregnancy is common, with prevalence ranging from 13% to 64% depending on ethnicity, skin colour and sun exposure habits.

 There is a gap between the NHS recommended dose (400IU) and the dose used in the MAVIDOS trial (1,000IU).
-Many researchers and clinicians now argue that 400IU is too conservative, particularly for women at higher risk of deficiency.
-Our vitamin D3 with K2 provides 3,000IU per capsule, which is above the pregnancy trial dose, so discuss the appropriate dose with your midwife or GP based on your blood levels and individual risk factors.
+Many UK clinicians now argue that 400IU is too conservative, particularly for women at higher risk of deficiency such as those with darker skin or limited sun exposure.
+Discuss the appropriate dose with your midwife or GP based on your blood levels and individual risk factors before exceeding 400IU.

 The reduction in all preterm birth (before 37 weeks) was 11%, from 13.4% to 11.9%.
 While the absolute numbers may seem small, early preterm birth carries significantly higher risks of serious complications for the baby, making even modest reductions in absolute risk clinically meaningful.